kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 # Corrections

 In my original article, I had a graph with a stacked bar chart of Chess-GPT's games against Stockfish, with bars for wins, draws, and losses.
 I noticed that there was an unusually high amount of draws against Stockfish levels 5 through 9.
 After some inspection, I realized that I had mistakenly inflated the draw rate.
 The cause was the following: Chess-GPT has an context size of 1024 characters, enough for approximately 180 moves.
 My analysis code mistakenly categorized an active game at 180 moves as a draw.
 While a game at 180 moves is more likely to result in a draw than average, it definitely isn't certain.
 I used the following strategy to redo the graph: At every active game, I used Stockfish to assign a centipawn advantage at move 180.
 Any player with more than 100 centipawn advantage received a win.
 All other games were a draw.
 77% of these games were Stockfish wins.
 The old, inaccurate bar graph can be viewed [here](https://adamkarvonen.github.io/images/chess_world_models/inaccurate-50M-Chess-GPT-win-rate.png) and the old, inaccurate line chart can be viewed [here](https://adamkarvonen.github.io/images/chess_world_models/inaccurate-llm-win-rate.png).
 This does not change the Elo rating of Chess-GPT, but it's definitely a mistake for which I apologize.

+# Updates

+2024/03/23: I wrote up the results of this blog post in a paper titled "Emergent World Models and Latent Variable Estimation in Chess-Playing Language Models".
+I reran some of the experiments here with larger sample sizes to improve rigor (for example, Chess-GPT was benchmarked with 1,000 games against Stockfish, not 100).
+I also improved the quality of some figures, and used log probabilities in my probe heatmaps instead of logits.
+I also added an appendix section discussing Stockfish Elo estimation.

 # Technical probing details